AashishUpadhyay/Key-Value-Databases-Design/README.md

 The segments are called as SSTable(Sorted Strings Table)

 How SSTables are formed?
-- SSTables are formed using B-Trees
-- All incoming writes are performed on an in-memory B-Tree datastructure called memtable
+- SSTables are formed using an in-memory B-Tree called memtable.
+All incoming writes are performed on in-memory B-Tree datastructure
 - If memtable becomes two big then its flushed to the disk and a new memtable is used for subsequent writes.
 This switch operation is atomic
 - Immutable segments on disk undergo merge and compaction
-- During reads, the search is first performed in the memtable and then in the on-disk segments based on recency order
+- During reads, the search is first performed in the memtable and then in the on-disk segments based on their levels.
+Segment at each level maintains a sparse index for efficienc search
+- The memtable and SSTable together are called LSM Trees

-This approach is used in dabases like DynamoDB, Cassandra
+This approach is used in dabases like DynamoDB, Cassandra and

-## Availability
+## Replication

 A single node is prone to failure.
-To increase databases replicate data synchronously\asynchronously.
+To increase availability databases replicate data synchronously\asynchronously.
 There are three popuplar configurations:

 ![alt text](SingleMultileaderReplicaConfigs.png)